Intlcaht/DataForge/app/sidecar/tasks.md

 * **Task 4.8: End-to-End Tests:**
     * Set up an environment with sample microservices and Traefik to test the entire flow of service registration, proxying, enrichment, and routing.
     * *Rationale:* Validates the overall functionality and integration with the ecosystem.

-This detailed breakdown should provide a solid roadmap for building the Icaht Sidecar.
-Remember that the order and priority of these tasks can be adjusted based on your team's needs and the project's evolution.
-Good luck!